Bulgaria

 Placement Type

-- Secondary School
+• Secondary School

-Grantees will be placed in high schools (grades 8-12), mostly schools with intensive English language instruction in cities and towns all over Bulgaria.
-In limited cases, ETAs might teach middle school or university level students.
+Grantees will primarily be placed in high schools (grades 8-12), mostly schools with intensive English language instruction in cities and towns all over Bulgaria.
+In limited cases, ETAs might teach middle school students.
 Schools provide free housing for the ETAs.
 Assignments will depend on the respective schools' needs and will consist of 14-18 hours per week of teaching English, independently or with a co-teacher.
 Class hours are scheduled Monday through Thursday, with Fridays left free of classroom responsibilities.
 Details of assignments will develop through communication between selected candidates and designated host institutions.
 Extracurricular activities such as working with the school's English Speech and Debate team, leading clubs, community service, and volunteer projects are encouraged.

 Based on performance, ETAs can apply for a second year; however, second-year renewal awards are limited and not guaranteed.